moloney/dcmstack/doc/Introduction.rst

 scenes.
 To embed the DcmMeta header extension we need to use the *--embed* option.
 For more information see :doc:`CLI_Tutorial`.

-Performing the conversion from Python requires a few extra steps:
+Performing the conversion from Python code requires a few extra steps but is also much more flexible:

 .. code-block:: python